- Tourists in Canada should buy health insurance as they are not covered by the country's free public healthcare system

 Can non-residents get health insurance in Canada?

-Yes, non-residents can get visitor health insurance in Canada from insurance providers such as Manulife, Secure Travel, 21st Century, etc. These providers offer tailored plans that include coverage for medical emergencies, hospital stays, doctor visits, and additional healthcare services.
+Yes, non-residents can get tourist health insurance in Canada from insurance providers such as Manulife, Secure Travel, 21st Century, etc. These providers offer tailored plans that include coverage for medical emergencies, hospital stays, doctor visits, and additional healthcare services.
 Visitor medical insurance plans ensure that non-residents are financially protected in case of illness or injury while in Canada.

 How much medical cover do I need for visiting Canada?